£600,000 improvements package for disabled passengers has been completed by Govia Thameslink Railway

 Credit: Govia Thameslink Railway

-Govia Thameslink Railway (GTR) run Thameslink, and Southern rail networks and have carried out improvements across a range of areas such as a smart new accessible toilet, wheelchair-user-friendly customer information points to testing devices for induction loop systems.
+Govia Railway (GTR) run Thameslink, and rail networks and have carried out improvements across a range of areas such as a smart new accessible toilet, wheelchair-user-friendly customer information points to testing devices for induction loop systems.

 A major part of the package has seen a new accessible toilet created at which saw the rail operator convert a dilapidated Gent’s being used for storage transformed into a stylish, accessible toilet with baby-changing facilities.